jasonMatillano/Docker-Compose-Multi-Container-App-With-Volumes/README.md

 Add some tasks in the frontend, and then open the app in a new tab.
 Notice that the tasks are still visible.

 And open http://localhost:3000 in your browser.

+Having your configuration stored in a Compose file has another advantage, you can easily delete everything and restart.

+# Step 6 : Delete and Restart

+Simply select the app stack, and then select Delete on Docker Desktop.
+When you want to restart, run docker compose up in the project folder again.
+This will restart your application again.
+Note that when the db container is deleted, any todos created are also lost.